ericcornelissen/shescape/docs/api.md

 an options object. `quote` always returns a string, the escaped and quoted argument.

-Non-string arguments are converted to strings if needed.
-An error is thrown if this is not possible.
+Non-string arguments are converted to strings; an error is thrown if this is not possible.

 ## `quoteAll(args[, options])`